XorDev/xordev.github.io/plans.md

 ## implemented (done)

 *   Fix white theme in glossary
+*   a footer so people know where the page ends